 Gladstone Capital Corporation was incorporated under the Maryland General Corporation Law on May 30, 2001 and completed an initial public offering on August 24, 2001.
-We are an externally managed, closed-end, non-diversified management investment company that has elected to be treated as a BDC under the 1940 Act, and is applying the guidance of the Financial Accounting Standards Board (the "FASB") Accounting Standards Codification ("ASC") Topic 946 Financial Services-Investment Companies ("ASC 946").
+We are an externally managed, closed-end, non-diversified management investment company that has elected to be treated as a BDC under the 1940 Act.
 In addition, we have elected to be treated for tax purposes as a RIC under the Code.
 We were established for the purpose of investing in debt and equity securities of established private businesses operating in the U.S.